wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-monitoring-dashboard.md

     You can view details of users stored in the external user store.
 If you are logged in to the dashsboard with administrator credentials, you can also add new users, and remove users from the user store.

-!!!
-Warning
-    In a non-production environment (with the self signed certificate), you have to add the certificate of the micro integrator instance to the browser as a trusted source.
-For example, direct the browser to `https://localhost:9164/management` and add the site as trusted.
-This step will not be required with a custom production certificate.

-!!!
-Warning
-    We have identified issues with Microsoft Edge browser where it prompts trusting the management URL (with the self-signed certificate) in a loop.
-Please try trusting the management URL in the same tab if you face this issue.
-If the issue still persists, please consider switching the browser.

 ## Setting up the Dashboard

-See the following topics for instructions to install and run the Micro Integrator dashboard:
+See the following topics in the installation guide for instructions on how to install and set up the Micro Integrator and the Dashboard:

 <table>
     <tr>